-Here are a couple pages I’m working on for my 2017 book to give you an idea of how the editing process looks.
+Here are a couple pages I’m working on for my current book to give you an idea of how the editing process looks.
 You’ll work on two facing pages at the same time, which is really helpful for picturing how the final book will look.

 To edit photos or text that you’ve already added to your pages, simply double click the photo or text and a separate box will pop up.

 You can also add embellishments to your pages, like I did below with a piece of transparent tape.
 It’s a fun way to jazz up your pages, just don’t go too crazy!

 Do you see that little exclamation point below?
 One of the things I love about Shutterfly is that they warn you when there are problems with your photos or text.

-Don’t worry if you miss these issues while you’re working on your book.
-When it comes time to preview your book, Shutterfly will ask you to review these problems before ordering.
+Don’t worry about missing these issues while you’re working on your book though.
+When it comes time to preview your book, Shutterfly will ask you to review all problems before you place your order.

-Order and Enjoy!
+5. Order Your Yearly Photo Book … and Enjoy!

-You can even order multiple copies for family members.
-And like I said earlier, if you ever need to reorder a book, you can go back into your Shutterfly account and reprint it.
+You can even order multiple copies for grandparents, aunts and uncles, and more.
+And if you ever need to reorder a book, just go back into your Shutterfly account and reprint it.

 I hope you got some great ideas for how to create a yearly family photo book!